unbxd/search-JS-library/docs/configurations/SpellCheckConfig.md

 String
 {: .label }

-html element for the spellcheck wrapper. by default it is div.
+html element for the spellcheck wrapper. by default it is div...

 ### Default Value
 {: .no_toc }